 A well-structured white label agreement protects both parties.
 A poorly written one tends to protect neither.

-Data ownership.
-Who owns the consumer data collected through campaign entries?
-It should belong to the end client (or the agency on their behalf), not the platform provider.
-Any secondary use of that data by the provider should require explicit, separate consent, and should not be buried in standard terms.
+| Data ownership | Consumer data collected through campaign entries should belong to the end client (or the agency on their behalf), not the platform provider.
+Any secondary use of that data by the provider should require explicit, separate consent, not sit buried in standard terms. |

-Liability.
-The platform provider should carry responsibility for the technical operation of the mechanic.
+| Liability | The platform provider should carry responsibility for the technical operation of the mechanic.
 Campaign design, prize structure, and client-facing terms sit with the agency and its client.
-Agreements that transfer all compliance liability to the agency regardless of root cause are worth challenging.
+Challenge any agreement that transfers all compliance liability to the agency regardless of root cause. |

-Exclusivity clauses.
-Some partners restrict agencies from working with any other promotions technology provider.
-Unless the value in exchange is substantial and clearly defined, resist this.
+| Exclusivity clauses | Some partners restrict agencies from working with any other promotions technology provider.
+Unless the value in exchange is substantial and clearly defined, resist this. |

-Weak service commitments.
-A campaign that goes offline on launch day is a client relationship at risk.
-Look for specific, measurable commitments on uptime and escalation contacts during live campaign hours, rather than general assurances of availability.
+| Service commitments | A campaign that goes offline on launch day is a client relationship at risk.
+Look for specific, measurable commitments on uptime and escalation contacts during live campaign hours, rather than general assurances of availability. |

-Running a consumer promotion well requires technology, compliance knowledge, and fulfillment capability that most agencies sensibly choose not to build in-house.
+Running a consumer promotion well requires technology, compliance knowledge, and fulfilment capability that most agencies sensibly choose not to build in-house.
 A white label partnership gives you access to all three, lets you retain full ownership of the client relationship and the creative, and means your agency can win and deliver promotions briefs without treating each one as a capability experiment.

 What types of promotions can a white label platform handle?